syeddanish41/wAlnut/README.md

 And just as self driving cars will make human driving illegal any dangerous or boring task will be replaced by a general learning algorithm.
 This will cause massive job replacement; one of many of our new hard problems.

+The long term goal of this repository is to store code that can simulate a full sized human brain in real time.
+The current short term goal is to experiment with a simplified visual pathway from an eye(that can move within a "room") to algorithms that model hierarchical regions in layer 2/3, 4, & 5 of the neocortex (70+% of the brain) to understand how a common learning algorithm needs to work.

+If we figure out the important biological computation principles behind the human brain we will be able to simulate the intelligence of 1 brain on a computer.
+This can be scaled to surpass the collective intelligence of the 7+ billion human brains on Earth.

 After we understood the principles of flight we were able to build planes that are much faster and can carry more weight than birds.
 After we understand